wallarm/product-documentation/docs/updating-migrating/docker-container.md

 # Updating the Docker Container

-To update the Wallarm modules installed inside the Docker container, you must:
+To update the Wallarm modules installed inside the Docker container, you need to:

 1. Download the updated image.
 2. Stop the running container.